nikitavoloboev/data/docs/social-networks/mastodon.md

 - [Debirdify](https://debirdify.pruvisto.org/) - Allows you to search the people you follow on Twitter for possible Mastodon/Fediverse accounts.
 - [tooot app for Mastodon](https://github.com/tooot-app/app)
 - [Mastodon Profile Redirect](https://github.com/bramus/mastodon-profile-redirect) - View Mastodon profiles on your Mastodon instance.
+- [Movetodon](https://movetodon.org/) - Find your Twitter Friends on Mastodon.